Costa Rican Gallo Pinto Recipe

 We serve this with fresh white cheese slices (Costa Rican cheese isn’t available in most of the US, but you can use a Mexican queso fresco and it will be very similar.)

-We eat this with fresh corn tortillas, natilla (sour cream), freshly fried sweet plantains and a fried egg.
+We eat this with fresh corn tortillas, natilla (sour cream), freshly fried sweet plantains and fried or scrambled eggs.

 I love to eat gallo pinto with our favorite shredded beef in red sauce.